marvel-nccr/quantum-mobile/README.md

 vagrant plugin install vagrant-vbguest  # optional, improves interface vagrant up  # build vm from scratch (takes some tens of minutes)
 ```

-Note: Tested on Unix systems only so far (MacOS, Ubuntu), but in principle one should be able
-to get this to work on Windows as well.

 ### Create image
 ```